meraraee/CIS36A/README.md

-I'll be sharing projects & labs that I've been learning throughout this course.
+I'll be sharing the projects and labs I've been working on throughout this introductory Java programming course!